tidyverse/tidyverse.org/content/articles/2018-10-dplyr-0-8-0-release-candidate.markdown

 ```

 The gain of replacing parts of the expression with the result of the
-hybrid versions was minimal, and the we had to rely on many
+hybrid versions was minimal, and the we had to rely on
-ad-hoc to try to respect standard R evaluation semantics.
+brittle heuristics to try to respect standard R evaluation semantics.

 ## New implementation

-The new hybrid system is less greedy and falls back to standard R evaluation
+The new hybrid system is stricter and falls back to standard R evaluation

 when the expression is not entirely recognized.

 The `hybrid_call()` function (subject to change) can be used to test if an expression